mowangphy/HOPE-CNN/README.md

 # HOPE-CNN
 Using HOPE model to train CNNs
-Without data augmentation: 7.57% error rate on the validation set
+Without data augmentation: 7.57% error rate on the validation set (HOPE-Input + HOPE-Pooling)

 If you hope to use this code, please cite: